jeffliao8888/hindroid-replication/report.md

 ![A graph](./src/images/a_graph.jpg)
 Because of the small dataset and the seemingly interesting column feature, the SVM without and parameter tunings got an 100% accuracy.
 Though this measurement may not mean much, but it will be interesting to see how the features will turn out to be when the dataset is scaled up.

+## Baseline Classification

+I made my baseline classification with the assumption that malware and bengign apps may have a different set of APIs that it calls.
+Therefore, I borrowed the A graph as an idea and used that matrix as my set of features.
+The reason is that the A graph gives us information about what APIs do each APK call.
+Using this feature, I am able to plug this matrix in to a SVM and get a prediction.
+Using this method, my training set was 70%, while the test set was 30%.
+Using this logic, I got an accuracy rate of 62.5%.

 ## HinDroid's Approach

 HinDroid creates metapaths as custom kernels to feed into SVM classifiers.
 Four matricies are made, A, B, P, and I. The A matrix tells us what APIs are called for each APK.
 So its rows are APKs and its columns are APIs.
 The B matrix are whether different APIs were called in the same block.
 The P matrix are whether different APIs are in the same package.
 The I matrix are whether different APIs have the same invokation method.
 B, P, and I all have APIs as rows and columns.

 HinDroid then uses these matrices to build a metapath.
 For example, AA<sup>T</sup>, ABA<sup>T</sup>,APA<sup>T</sup>.